w3c/window-management/additional_explorations.md

 creative content.

 ### Compatibility with the existing window.screen object

+TODO: Update this section... offer similar shape, but not comparison...

 This proposal aims to provide a high degree of compatibility between objects returned by the getScreens() API and the existing synchronously-accessed